makubacki/tianocore.github.io/Home.md

 If you want to compile firmware or utilities, we recommend the [[Getting Started with EDK II]] page.
 This provides an overview of downloading [EDK II from github](https://github.com/tianocore/edk2) and building a sample platform ([[OVMF]], [[EmulatorPkg]], [[MdePkg]], ...).
 There are multiple [[hardware platforms|EDK II Platforms]] using EDK II open source UEFI firmware, including [[MinnowBoard Max/Turbot|MinnowBoardMax]], [[Aaeon UpSquared|IntelAtomProcessorE3900]], and [[Intel® Galileo Gen 2|Galileo]].
 This allows you to experiment and develop UEFI features on real hardware.

-TianoCore uses Bugzilla to track issues and feature requests.
+TianoCore uses github issues to track issues and feature requests.
 Please review [[Reporting Issues]] and [[Reporting Security Issues]] for more information.
 If you would like to contribute code or fix issues, please see [[How To Contribute]] along with our [[Inclusive Language Guidelines]].
 The [[Tasks]] page has a list of priority work items.

 [<img src="https://github.com/tianocore/tianocore.github.io/blob/master/images/tianocore_logo_text_whitebkg.jpg"/>](http://www.tianocore.org)